Module 2: Portraying Patients

 Listen to one man describe visiting his brother in a vegetative state.

-Video/film of unconscious patients apparently responding can become generate intense interest.
-One famous patient who’s case attracted considerable interest is Saudi Arabia’s Prince Saud bin Abdullah bin Faisal bin Abdulaziz Al Saud.
+Video clips of patients appearing to respond can become generate intense interest.
+One famous patient who’s case attracted considerable interest is Saudi Arabia’s Prince Al-Waleed bin Khalid Al-Saud.
 He was injured in a car crash in 2005.
 After many years of unconsciousness he became known as ‘the sleeping prince’.
-When video was shared in 2019 of him moving his head this went viral with many people on social media interpreting this as meaning there was some sign of recovery.
-(He died in 2020, again, apparently without ever regaining consciousness).
+When video was shared of him moving this went viral with many people interpreting this as meaning there was some sign of recovery.

 Terri Schiavo’s brother, Bobby Schindler, continues to be a strong campaigner for the ‘right to life’.
 He has been involved recently in supporting parents in the UK fighting for continued treatment for their young children such as Charlie Guard.
 (See an example here: https://www.lbc.co.uk/radio/presenters/ian-payne/killing-is-not-the-answer-says-brother-of-uss-char/)